 Section 5: Employees and HIV/AIDS

-1. Company awareness: There is no evidence that HIV or AIDS can be transmitted between people through normal social contact.
+1. Company awareness: We take a positive view towards all our employees and you will not be treated any differently if you suffer from any health condition.
+There is no evidence that HIV or AIDS can be transmitted between people through normal social contact.
 It is therefore the company’s policy not to seek to identify those with either condition unless someone is employed as a health care professional or has to handle human blood (or blood products) as part of their job function.
 In such cases an HIV test will be voluntary, confidential and will involve appropriate counselling.

 2. Management training: The company includes HIV/AIDS awareness briefings within its ongoing training and induction programmes for all managers and supervisors.
 The purpose of these briefings is to ensure that senior company personnel do not hold any misconceptions about either of these conditions, are prepared to handle individual cases with sensitivity and compassion, and are equipped to identify any discriminatory actions by their staff against those suffering (or assumed to be suffering) from HIV/AIDS.